zaxe17/zaxe17/README.md

 ![logo](https://media.tenor.com/CKIexctq4C8AAAAi/arisu-blue-archive.gif)

 ## About
-I'm Jan Marc, and I want to work as a web developer.
-I'm a passionate and experienced web developer who's dedicated to bringing your digital dreams to life.
+<pre><pre><pre><pre>I'm Jan Marc, and I want to work as a web developer.
+I'm a passionate and experienced web developer who's dedicated to bringing
+your digital dreams to life.
 With a strong background in front-end and back-end development, I thrive on turning complex concepts into user-friendly, visually stunning websites.
 My journey in the world of web development began years ago, and I've since honed my skills in a wide range